make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Felwat](https://github.com/Felwat) for contributing support for TruCool TC1150 air conditioner.
 - [TrustyTristan](https://github.com/TrustyTristan) for assisting with support for Yuposl pet feeder.
 - [ryannewington](https://github.com/ryannewington) for assisting with support for SEVR X1 EV charger.
+- [ErsinErce](https://github.com/ErsinErce) for assisting with support for Homend Royaltea kettle.